olofk/fusesoc/doc/source/user/build_system/index.rst

 *Building a design* in FuseSoC means *calling a tool flow to produce some output, and execute it.*
-Depending on the :term:`target` and the :term:`tool flow` chosen, the build process can do and produce very different things: it could produce a runnable simulation, an FPGA bitstream, or run a static analysis tool to check for common programming errors.
+Depending on the :term:`target` and the :term:`tool flow` chosen, the build process can do and produce very different things: it could produce a runnable simulation, generate an FPGA bitstream, or run a static analysis tool to check for common programming errors.

-To build a hardware design with FuseSoC two steps are required:
+Two steps are required to build a hardware design with FuseSoC:

 #.
-Write one or multiple FuseSoC core description file(s).
+Write one or more FuseSoC core description files.
-   Read on in this section for information on how to do that.
+   See :ref:`ug_build_system_core_files` for information on how to write core description files.
 #.
 Call ``fusesoc run``.
    FuseSoC is a command-line tool and accessible through the ``fusesoc`` command.
    See :ref:`ug_cli` for information on how to use the ``fusesoc`` command.

 Typically, FuseSoC support can be added to an existing design without changes to the directory structure or the source files.
-The following sections explain how to do it.

 The first three sections are recommended reading for all users of FuseSoC.
 The first section :ref:`ug_build_system_core_files` is an introduction into :term:`core description files <core file>` and how to write them.